Dental Hygiene

 Students will be assigned to external sites outside the Forsyth School of Dental Hygiene clinic to broaden their exposure to diverse community members in various settings, such as pediatric and public health environments.
 Mandatory external and enrichment rotations may take place outside the regular clinic hours (Monday to Saturday) to accommodate these sites and provide valuable opportunities for students.

-Having a textbook, whether you choose to own it or rent it, is crucial for your success in the program.
-Please note that the list of required textbooks is subject to change.
-To confirm which textbooks are required for each course, visit the Student Self-Service portal, check the bookstore, or contact the course instructor directly.
+Having a textbook (owning or renting) is essential for your success in the program.
+This list is subject to change.
+Verify the textbooks you need to obtain for individual courses on the Student Self-Service portal, via the MCPHS online bookstore website, or by contacting the course faculty directly.

 DHY 231/231L Dental Materials (both texts are required)